-Clinical Signature: We employed the same model used for the Radiomics Signature to model our clinical task.
+Clinical signature: We employed the same model used for the radiomics signature to model our clinical task.
 We then selected the model that performed best on the test set for subsequent comparisons of the signatures.
 This approach ensured that the most effective predictive model was utilized for clinical evaluation.

-Combined Model: To enhance its clinical utility, we carried out univariable and stepwise multivariable analyses on all clinical features to identify significant predictors.
-These selected clinical features were integrated with outputs from our deep learning model to develop a Logistic Regression (LR) linear model, resulting in the formation of the Combined Signature.
+Combined model: To enhance its clinical utility, we carried out univariable and stepwise multivariable analyses on all clinical features to identify significant predictors.
+These selected clinical features were integrated with outputs from our deep learning model to develop an LR linear model, resulting in the formation of the combined signature.
 We employed a nomogram for effective visualization of this signature.

-Metrics: We gauged how well our models could distinguish between true and false positives by using Receiver Operating Characteristic (ROC) curves.
-To see if our models were well-calibrated, we plotted calibration curves and then ran Hosmer-Lemeshow tests to really put them through their paces.
-On top of that, we performed Decision Curve Analysis (DCA) to figure out if our predictive models would actually be helpful in a clinical setting.
+Metrics: We gauged how well our models could distinguish between true and false positives by using receiver operating characteristic (ROC) curves.
+To see if our models were well calibrated, we plotted calibration curves and then ran Hosmer-Lemeshow (HL) tests to really put them through their paces.
+On top of that, we performed decision curve analysis (DCA) to figure out if our predictive models would actually be helpful in a clinical setting.